Stausssi/katacoda-json/json-scenario/3_createTable.md

 Since the `grades` identifier is already supplied by the column in the database, we can just use the *collection* following `grades`.

 To create the table, run the following command.
-For the `grades` column we're using the datatype `JSON`.

 ```postgresql
 CREATE TABLE students (